JuliaActuary/JuliaActuary.org/blog/julia-actuaries.md

 Julia’s popularity continues to grow across many fields and there's a growing body of online references and tutorials, videos, and print media to learn from.

-Large financial services companies have already started realizing gains: BlackRock's Aladdin portfolio modeling, the Federal Reserve's economic simulations, and Aviva's Solvency II-compliant modeling.
+Large financial services organizations have already started realizing gains: BlackRock's Aladdin portfolio modeling, the Federal Reserve's economic simulations, and Aviva's Solvency II-compliant modeling.
 The last of these has a [great talk on YouTube](https://www.youtube.com/watch?v=__gMirBBNXY) by Aviva's Tim Thornham, which showcases an on-the-ground view of what difference the right choice of technology and programming language can make.
 Moving from their vendor-supplied modeling solution was **1000x faster, took 1/10 the amount of code, and was implemented 10x faster**[^2].

 The language is not just great for data science — but also modeling, ETL, visualizations, package control/version management, machine learning, string manipulation, web-backends, and many other use cases.